aleksada/MultisiteHighFreqPG/README.md

 Please run "install_packages.R" file first to make sure the required R packages are installed.

 ### Run
-To reproduce the tables and figures, one can clone or download the repository and run the files in the directory ./R.
+To reproduce the tables and figures, one can clone or download the repository and open the "rainfall generator.Rproj" to run the codes.
+The source codes are store in the directory /R.

 The file "99_make_all.R" offers a simple one-click way to reproduce all of the results.
-It will take several hours to run the programs.
+It will take several hours to run.

 One can also run the scripts one by one by following the steps below.
 All of the scripts are self-explained and written in either .R or .Rmd format.